Benton County Vehicle Impound Guide

 Report Damage to Impound Lot Manager

-Report any damage to the impound lot manager immediately and file a written claim.
+Report any damage to the impound lot manager immediately and file a written claim before leaving the premises.